KINGH242/nft-auth/README.md

-# Plutus Platform starter project
+# NFT Auth
 ![CI](https://github.com/input-output-hk/plutus-starter/actions/workflows/test.yml/badge.svg?branch=main)

-This project is the starting point for a Cardano NFT project that will use the given NFT as a means of authenticating with a Web3 frontend.
+This project is the starting point for a Cardano NFT project that will mint and use the NFTs as a means of authenticating with a Web3 frontend.

+Currently for the means of learning it only mints the NFT

 ## Setting up